 What is Fajans’ rule?

 We classify certain compounds as ionic and other compounds as covalent.
-Now if we were to ask the question, amongst the alkali chlorides, which is the most ionic?
+Now if we were to ask, amongst the alkali chlorides, which is the most ionic?
 To answer these kinds of questions, we employ Fajans’ rules as a tool.

 To understand the Fajans’ rule, Let us first understand a few terms: